-When winter closes in and temperatures drip, keeping horse troughs and water buckets from icing over can be a challenge.
-If your trough isn’t near an electrical outlet or you don’t have access to electric water heaters- can be a challenge.
+When winter temperatures close in and temperatures drop, keeping horse troughs and water buckets from icing over can be a challenge.
+If your trough isn’t near an electrical outlet or you don’t have a bucket heater, ice may seem inevitable.
+But it’s not!
 In this article, I illustrate six ways to keep your horses’ water trough thawed without using a heater:

 1. Partially Cover the Water’s Surface

 The following section may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.

 To prevent water from freezing in a trough, the first step is to cover as much of the surface of your tank as you can.
 Covering some of the water’s surface keeps heat in while still allowing horses access to water.

 Improve the insulation even more by piling snow on top of the board covering the trough.
 The snow will provide extra insulation from heat loss.

 2. Get Bigger Troughs

 The bigger your horse’s trough, the longer it takes to freeze.
 A standard bucket of water freezes much faster than a 150-gallon tank.
 Covering some of the water’s surface keeps heat in while still allowing horses access to water.

 When freezing temperatures are forecasted, fill your largest water tank(s) all the way to the brim.
 This helps to maximize the power of self-insulation.

 3. Partially Bury Your Stock Tank (or Buckets)